SkylineCommunications/dataminer-docs-connectors/connector/doc/EVERTZ_X1292_HX_HDSDI.md

 - **Misc**: Includes various miscellaneous parameters such as Serial Address and Baud Rate.
 - **Trap Management**: Allows you to manage the ability for traps to be received for management and video input sources.
 - **Traps**: Includes all traps received from the device as well as detailed descriptions on what each trap does.
-- **Advanced Loudness Notify**: Contains the Audio Loudness Notify table.
-- **NMOS Control**: Contains various NMOS configurables.
-- **Output Encoder**: New for 1.1.1.x.
-Includes the Output Encoder control table.
-- **Input Control**: New for 1.1.1.x.
-Includes the Input Video, Input Audio, and Input ANC Control tables, as well as the Input Video/Audio/ANC Notify tables.
-- **Traps**: Includes the Traps Log table and trap control parameters.